 The setback from the rail reserve and interface between the rail line and the proposed subdivision is to be to the satisfaction of the Department of Transport and the approval of the responsible authority.

-If any part of the land is shown in the incorporated Officer Precinct Structure Plan (September 2011) as unencumbered passive public open space that land must be transferred to Council subject to equalisation in accordance with the equalisation provisions in the incorporated Officer Precinct Structure Plan (September 2011).
+If any part of the land is shown in the incorporated Officer Precinct Structure Plan (September 2011, Amended March 2018) as unencumbered passive public open space that land must be transferred to Council subject to equalisation in accordance with the equalisation provisions in the incorporated Officer Precinct Structure Plan (September 2011, Amended March 2018).
 This requirement does not apply if the responsible authority advises the owner that it does not require the land.

-Land required for road widening must be transferred to or vested in the relevant roads authority at no cost to the relevant road authority unless the land is funded by the Officer Development Contributions Plan (September 2011).
+Land required for road widening must be transferred to or vested in the relevant roads authority at no cost to the relevant road authority unless the land is funded by the Officer Development Contributions Plan (September 2011, Amended March 2018).